carbon-design-system/rfcs/text/0000-carbon-addons.md

 # Motivation
 - Carbon Addons throughout IBM today are very scattered.
 They have completely different goals, patterns, and level of dedication from their development teams.
 Because each Carbon Addon functions completely differently there isn't a lot of room for work to be shared across Carbon Addons.

-- There is also a significant amount of work needed to set up and maintain a Carbon Addon.
+- There is a significant amount of work needed to set up and maintain a Carbon Addon.
 Development team's across business units spend a significant amount of time solving the same problems or building the same components.
-As of right today, Carbon is the only real standard across UI development within IBM.
+As of today, Carbon is the only real standard across UI development within IBM.
 However, Carbon's mission and plans only extend to the design system.

-- Carbon covers a high level need for UI product developers when it comes to low level components.
-However, in many of our products there is a futher need to share components that are more specific than Carbon will ever want to contain.
-Today, there isn't an established pattern for how to share those product specific components.
+- Carbon covers a high level need for UI product developers by providing the lowest level components.
+However, in many of our products, there is a further need to share components that are more specific than Carbon contains.
+Today, there isn't an established pattern for how to share those product specific components across the business unit.

 # Detailed design
 - [CLI](https://github.com/loganmccaul/rfcs/blob/master/text/0000-carbon-addons.md#cli-carbon-addons-cli)